andkov/alberta-aish-caseload/analysis/01-basic-trends/01-basic-trends.md

 Some of the observed trends are too drastic to invite an intuitive explanation and therefore are suspect of a data entry issue

 - North Central and North West exhibit (see [Regions](#regions)) unnatural change from May to June of 2020.
-It's as if the data entry was swaped for them starting with June 2020.
+It's as if the data entry was swapped for them starting with June 2020.

 - There is an aberration in caseload among Childless Couples and Couples with Children (see [Family Composition](#family-composition)) for the month of April 2020.
-These are so uncharacteristi of the preceding and following trajectory that we suspect a data entry.
+These are so uncharacteristic of the preceding and following trajectory that we suspect a data entry.

 - The same month, April 2020 stands out when caseload is broken by [Client Average Age](#age).
 Clients of Age 65+ exhibit a sharp spike in case counts, while clients of Age 18 - 19 show a sharp depression for that month.
-Other age groups (e.g. 20-24, 45-49, 50-54) also exhibit unnatural patters for the month of April 2020 that deviate sharply from previous and following trajectories.
+Other age groups (e.g. 20-24, 45-49, 50-54) also exhibit unnatural patterns for the month of April 2020 that deviate sharply from previous and following trajectories.